nikkow/node-red-contrib-tahoma/README.md

 ### Node `tahoma-read`

-This node does not accept any input.
+This node will ignore all data provided as input.
 You can specify the desired device by editing the node properties.
+(Note: you can still trigger a `tahoma-read` instuction periodically by using an `inject` node.
+See [#28](https://github.com/nikkow/node-red-contrib-tahoma/issues/28#issuecomment-615755280))

 #### Output